Welcome to the Humanities Faculty

 • What Different Kinds of Settlement Do People Live In?

-• How Do Families and Households Differ Around the World?
+• How Do Family Types Differ Around the World?

 • What Was Life Like in a Mediaeval Settlement?